snowflake1201/idea-list/virus-game/readme.md

 I want to create a game when players lose it will actually hurt their computers.
+...The premise is to resolve legal issues.